 The excellent Madeformums website reckons this is the best co-sleeping cot money can buy, and while £194 is at the more expensive end of the spectrum the Jané crib is worth spending the money on.
 It has six height settings from 68 to 92cm, can be inclined to help with colds and reflux, is easy to fold or move and has plenty of room for your growing baby.
 That room is the only real downside to this crib: it’s quite big compared to some rivals.
 But the price includes a comfortable mattress and a full set of bedding, it’s suitable for babies up to 9kg in weight and it’s much better value for money than a pricey Moses basket.
 You will need to have a bit of spare space around your bed to fit this one in but if you have a larger bedroom and space is not a problem, this is a great choice.

 Let’s get the negatives out of the way first: the HALO is the most expensive co-sleeping cot here, and limited stock means it can be hard to find.
-It’s worth tracking down, though, and the best time to do so is on Black Friday to ensure you get the cheapest deal. because it’s very different to the other cribs we’ve looked at: instead of attaching to your bed it swivels next to it.
+It’s worth tracking down, though, because it’s very different to the other cribs we’ve looked at: instead of attaching to your bed, it swivels next to it.
 That means you can swivel it out of the way if you need to get out of bed, so there’s no danger of disturbing baby or having to clamber over a snoring partner in the wee small hours.
 It also offers a night light, vibration, a range of supposedly soothing sounds and useful storage pockets.
 The base of this swivel co-sleeper slots under you bed as you slide it towards you, so be careful if you have a divan base bed as it will hit the foot of the bed when you draw it closer.
 A great adaptable choice if you have the right bed type.